What is a Linear Foot and How to Calculate It

 For example, finding the cubic footage of your moving truck, storage unit, or moving and storage container is the only way to know exactly how much stuff you can put in them.
 Of course, you’ll also want to know the cubic footage of everything you plan to put inside these containers to ensure it’ll all fit.

-FAQs about linear feet and other measurements
+FAQ: Linear feet and other measurements

 A cubic foot is a three-dimensional space that measures 12 inches long, 12 inches high, and 12 inches wide, like a cube.
 The volume of a cubic foot is 1,728 cubic inches.